 - Practice an affirmation that allows you to feel at peace and let go of thoughts.
 Maybe read something spiritual, pray, or meditate on a beautiful picture in your mind.
 Sometimes listening to a podcast that is soothing can help to distract the mind from worrying thoughts.
 While this may not be a long-term fix, it can help to make the bedroom more of a relaxing space.”

 Anxious ruminating at bedtime is a very common human experience.
-The good news is that by employing these strategies and others, you can learn how to tame the anxiety that is keeping you from a good night’s sleep.
+The good news is that by employing these strategies and others, you can learn how to tame and reduce the anxiety that may be keeping you from a good night’s sleep.